 - Be interested and invested in their experience!
 Talk to your child about what they’ve been learning

 - Don’t be afraid of coding.
 Go through what they’ve learned and you never know, you may learn something yourself.

 - Remember that coding is a set of instructions.
 What instructions does your child follow in everyday life?
 Can you relate anything they’ve learned to these?

 - Talk to them about examples of technology outside the home that use a computer.
 This could be in school or even while you’re out and about shopping.

 Do you want to start learning to code with a product of under £50?

 Introducing your kid to coding has never been easier.
 With a wide range of educational coding robots, kids are able to get started with programming through a fun and engaging learning experience.
 We’ve linked below two amazing products that will help your child to discover the amazing world of coding.

 Build and code your own wearable bear badge with our scroll:bit micro:bit kit.
 Hang it around your neck and code it to be a name badge, fortune teller, or tilt-activated ghost.
-Get started easily with making and coding!
-The kit includes friendly instruction cards, a cable to connect and code the micro:bit, and a battery pack to keep you connected.
+The kit includes friendly instruction cards, a cable to connect and code the micro:bit, and a battery pack.

 The Meowbit can be used as a robot controller or as a handheld game console, with various forms of play.
 The Meowbit uses graphical programming and supports the Kittenblock platform (based on Scratch 3.0) and Microsoft makecode arcade platform.
-Downloading games is quick and easy, just drag and drop a file into the disk like using a U disk.
+Download games easily!

 Meowbit -Codable Console for Microsoft Makecode Arcade